alex-vt/DataPoints/README.md

 If a reading cannot be obtained, its recorded value will be its CSV field header followed by a suffix depending on the reason:
 * `NoSensor`: app couldn't find the sensor to read the value from
-* `Missing`: the value was not obtained doe to denied permission
+* `Missing`: the value was not obtained due to denied permission
 * `Timeout`: it took abnormally long to read the value: 25 seconds for location, 2 seconds for other readings

 A line of sensor readings is added at every minute to the CSV file of the current day.